isomerpages/sportsg-safesport/_case-management/Safeguarding Officer .md

-*All member organisations of the Safe Sport Programme are required to appoint a safeguarding officer for their sport, who will take on a two-year appointment.*
+*All Member Organisations of the Safe Sport Programme are required to appoint a safeguarding officer for their sport, who will take on a two-year appointment.*

 **Who are these Safeguarding Officers?
 Check the list [here](/files/List%20of%20Safeguarding%20Officers%20Updated%20as%20of%208%20Nov%2021.pdf).**